Frosty271/ap-computer-science/readme.md

 ### Fitter

-Takes a given quantity of two specific integers and determines whether it is possible to reach a certain number exactly by using only the allotted possible integer
+Takes a given quantity of two specific integers and determines whether it is possible to reach a certain number exactly by using only the allotted possible integer addends.

 ### Primes